Why build an Arabic website, or an Arabic version of an existing website? Here are a few facts that go towards answering that question...

 How do we redress that imbalance?
 By using technology that embraces multilingual software, via internationalisation and localisation.
 And by sharing best practices on how to design and build websites in languages other than English.

 In this article, Leon Tong, director of BrightLemon, and Mukhtar Sanders, director of Inspiral Design, offers some guidance in how to build large and complex Arabic websites, based on their experience building the University of Dammam website.
+Need tools to help?
+Here's our guide to the best website builders out there.

 01. Make the layout work in RTL